 Ginger Cookie Bark -- A New Addition to the Cookie Bark Family

 First there was Brownie Bark, then along came Chocolate Chip Cookie Bark and Monster Bark followed closely by Snickerdoodle Bark.
 Somewhere in between was an oatmeal version, but it was lighter and more of a cookie brittle.
-So far, my favorite members of the cookie bark family are crunchy rather than light and crispy; and this ginger cookie bark is especially crunchy because I created it by transforming an old biscotti recipe.
-It only has 1 tablespoon of oil and the rest of the fat comes mostly from the egg and nuts.
+So far, my favorite members of the cookie bark family are crunchy rather than light and crispy.
+This ginger cookie bark is especially crunchy.
+It's a spinoff of biscotti.
+There's no butter, just 1 tablespoon of oil and the rest of the fat comes mostly from the egg and nuts.

 I don't post that many step-by-step visuals because my photography skills aren't the best, but maybe these photos will be helpful nonetheless.
 The first stage of bark making is pressing the batter/soft dough into a thin slab.
 It will puff up a bit as it bakes.